What does the AWWA Virtual Summit registration fee include?

 Will CEUs be available?

-30 days after the event, all attendees will have access to Certificates of Completion for sessions attended in full.
+30 days after the event, all attendees will have access to Certificates of Completion for sessions you attend in full.
 Acceptance of virtual programming is different in every state, and for every license.
-For operator CEUs, many states prefer live attendance throughout the event on December 8-10.
-In addition, licensed operators may be required to actively demonstrate your engagement through quizzes, surveys, Q&A and other interactions.
+Many operator licensing agencies require live attendance on April 7-8 with actively demonstrated engagement through surveys, Q&A and other live interactions.
 All attendees must check with your state agency in advance to inquire about their requirements for your participation in an online conference event.
-Again, all attendees may access certificates of completion, self-service through your AWWA online account profile, however, this may not imply that your state agency has approved the credits.
+A certificate of completion may not imply that your state agency will award credit.